ge-li/ge-li/content/project/cataract/index.md

 ---
-title: "Cataract Surgery"
+title: "Computer Vision Analysis of Surgical Footage"
 subtitle: "Automated real-time monitoring and assessment of cataract surgical videos."
-excerpt: "In this project, we engineered *Mask R-CNN* to automate the real-time monitoring and assessment of cataract surgical videos."
+excerpt: "I engineered *Mask R-CNN* to automate the real-time monitoring and assessment of cataract surgery in collaboration with the Department of Ophthalmology and Visual Sciences.
+This model achieved outstanding performance in tracking the pupil and twelve different surgical tools."
 date: 2019-12-06
 author: "Li Ge"
 draft: false